yfsoftcom/fpmc-jssdk/README.md

 # fpmc-jssdk
-> A js client sdk for fpm-server, Acturally, It's a javascript client of the http server.
+> A js client sdk for fpm-server, Actually, It's a javascript client of the http server.

 - Table of content
   - Install